Fluid Hot Process Soap Making and what I’ve discovered

 I’ve also discovered that Mango Butter makes a big difference to any recipe’s fluidity.
 Needless to say, I include it in any recipe I use.
 Okay, let’s get on with it.

-Check the temperature of your oils.
+Now check the temperature of your oils.
 When they reach 200 degrees F or a tad hotter you can remove the bowl from the crockpot.
-I don’t I prefer to keep the crockpot on a warm setting instead until it’s all in the mold.
+I don’t I prefer to keep the crockpot on a warm setting until it’s all in the mold.

 I whisk and whisk.
-The whisking is needed to create the heat requires to finish saponification.
-The batter thickens before it gradually changes to a smooth creamy texture, a bit like a custard.
-Trust me this bit is hard work, so if you have a whisk attachment that you can use on your stick blender that’s perfect!
+The whisking is needed to create the heat required to finish saponification.
+The batter will thicken before it gradually changes to a smooth creamy texture, a bit like a custard.
+Trust me this bit really is hard work, so if you have a whisk attachment that you can use on your stick blender that’s perfect!